 Andrew Luck‘s Colts were having their season turned around — and in the most unlikely scenario, with Luck out of the lineup.
 40-year-old veteran Matt Hasselbeck was driving the Colts machine so well that some lunatics thought he might compete for the starting spot when a healthy Luck returned.
 That is, until this weekend’s 45-10 thrashing by the Steelers.
 The Colts, as coach Chuck Pagano never forgot, need Andrew Luck in order to prosper.
 He’s the franchise.
 Only problem with Luck is he’s nursing a lacerated kidney and torn abdomen since the Week 9 game against the ferocious Denver Broncos defense.

-But even his injury shows what Luck is made of -- and why the Colts want him back asap.
+But even his injury shows what Luck is made of — and why the Colts want him back asap.
 Broncos cornerback Chris Harris, who has delivered a plethora of painful hits this season, recently gave props to Luck for his toughness.
-After back-to-back weeks with elite quarterbacks -- Tom Brady, Philip Rivers -- complaining about the 10-2 Broncos defense, Harris said all the quarterbacks they’ve played have whined and complained about the Broncos punishing style.
+After back-to-back weeks with elite quarterbacks — Tom Brady, Philip Rivers — complaining about the 10-2 Broncos defense, Harris said all the quarterbacks they’ve played have whined and complained about the Broncos punishing style.
 Except Andrew Luck.
-If anybody had one, Luck had cause to object -- after all the Broncos sidelined the man for at least five weeks.
+If anybody had one, Luck had cause to object — after all the Broncos sidelined the man for at least five weeks.
 But instead, as Harris tells it, Luck was the “only guy that didn’t cry.
-He was like ‘great hit, great hit.'"The BEST SALES on Amazon NOW ]
+He was like ‘great hit, great hit.'”Up to 70% off on Hottest Amazon Deals]